If you want loyal brand ambassadors and not just one-time customers for your B2B or B2C setup, you need to have customer success management in place.

 Don’t make the mistake of thinking that people aware of your product/service’s usage are the only ones you should target.
 Some customers aren’t aware of their challenges and that your solution is an option to resolve them.

 Marketing is not just about promoting your products but is one of the excellent customer success strategies to educate prospects about your industry, business, and your product/service’s use cases.
+A content strategist can play a key role in refining this approach by modifying existing content and ensuring it’s tailored to your audience.
 Content marketing includes detailed guides, E-Books, articles, guest posts, PPTs, videos, and more.

 To spread awareness about different challenges your target audience faces, you can create TOFU (Top-of-the-funnel) content.